Last Tango in Paris: Reception

 The film premiered as the closing film at the New York Film Festival on 14 October 1972, with high demand and enormous public controversy.
 The film did not have any press screenings due to concerns that the film was being shown against Italian law after the Italian censors had not passed the film.
 The lack of screenings increased demand for the film with some offering $100 to buy a ticket.

 The film opened in late 1972 in France, where filmgoers stood in two-hour queues for the first month of its run at the seven cinemas where it was screened.
 It gained unanimous positive reviews in every major French publication.
 To circumvent Spanish state censorship, thousands of Spaniards travelled hundreds of kilometers to reach French cinemas in Biarritz and Perpignan where Tango was playing.
-Following that, it was released in the United States, Great Britain, and other venues.
+Following that, it was released in the United States, United Kingdom, and other venues.

 The film generated considerable controversy because of its subject and graphic portrayal of sex.
-Schneider provided frank interviews in the wake of Tango's controversy, claiming she had slept with 50 men and 70 women, that she was "bisexual completely", and that she had used heroin, cocaine, and marijuana.
+Schneider provided frank interviews in the wake of Tango's controversy, claiming she had slept with 50 men and 20 women, that she was "bisexual completely", and that she had used heroin, cocaine, and marijuana.
 She also said of Bertolucci, "He's quite clever and more free and very young.
 Everybody was digging what he was doing, and we were all very close."

 During the publicity for the film's release, Bertolucci said Schneider developed an "Oedipal [sic] fixation with Brando".
 Schneider said Brando sent her flowers after they first met, and "from then on he was like a daddy".
 In a later interview, Schneider denied this, saying, "Brando tried to be very paternalistic with me, but it really wasn't any father-daughter relationship."
 However, in 2007, she said that "for me, he was more like a father figure and I a daughter."

 In Italy, the film was released on 15 December 1972, grossing an unprecedented $100,000 in six days.
 One week later, however, police seized all copies on the order of a prosecutor, who defined the film as "self-serving pornography", and its director was put on trial for "obscenity".
 Following first degree and appeal trials, the fate of the film was sealed on 26 January 1976 by the Italian Supreme Court, which sentenced all copies to be destroyed (though some were preserved by the National Film Library).
 Bertolucci was served with a four-month suspended sentence in prison and had his civil rights revoked for five years, depriving him of voting rights.
+It grossed 7 billion lire ($3.9 million) in its initial release in Italy.
+It was re-released in 1987 where it grossed an additional 5 billion lire ($2.7 million).
+In 2000, it was listed as the second-highest grossing Italian film in Italy adjusted for inflation.